sharmavins23/Tone-Maker/README.md

 put the time into them immediately.

--   Fix the clipping issue on the end of notes - The final sine wave of a note should be tapered down or dampened such that this clipping does not occur.
+-   Fix the clipping issue on the end of notes - The final sine wave of a note should be tapered down or dampened such that this clipping does not occur
 -   Add the ability to expand notes to multiple "beats" without any gaps
 -   Add the ability to combine songs together as song fragments, which should allow for songs to be made up of other groupings of songs.
-This allows for time signatures to be mixed, songs to speed up and slow down, etc.
+This allows for time signatures to be mixed, songs to speed up and slow down, etc
+-   Add the capability to make chords
 -   Create a simple UI that allows for song generation

 # License TL;DR